-A Local Ministry Team (LMT) is a form of locally provided (or local shared) ministry leadership in which the responsibilities of “the minister” are exercised by a small group of local leaders and training and support for them and the wider leadership of the congregation is provided by a resource minister or ministry enabler.
+In this form of ministry, the responsibilities of “the minister” are exercised by a small group of local leaders commissioned by the Presbytery which must also provide training and support through a resource minister or ministry enabler.

 Local Ministry Teams are suitable where there is a strong commitment to encouraging the gifts of the whole people of God, and the faith to believe that the congregation can itself provide the ministry and leadership needed to maintain worship and mission.